 For computer(s) that require both individualized/specialized setups and prompt changes or maintenance, an end user needs to have administrative rights.
 To gain such administrative rights the end user must agree that these computers will then fall outside the normal, routine support offered by Client Support.
 Having administrative rights means that the end user accepts the responsibility and necessity for "local" support of these computers, i.e., from within his/her own department or program.
 Normal, routine support of such specially set up computers will no longer vest in Client Support or the CAS Dean's office.
 If in such a specially set up machine a problem occurs that requires technical experience/ability beyond that of the local support person, Client Support will do what they can to help, but this will be outside their normal support function, at a lower priority, and will likely involve significant time delays.
 Their finite resources -- time and personnel -- demands focusing their support on machines that they set up and for which they reserve administrative rights.

 If you have difficulty getting your computer fixed or software installed, please contact the Asst.
-Dean for Operations, Edward J. McFadden.
+Dean for Research and Facilities, Edward J. McFadden.